Nemozikr/Complex/README.md

   merge // nothing to commit
   a++
   if (a <= 10) {
-    skip;  // Upon reaching this point all changes that were NOT commited will be erased.
-  }
+    skip;  // Discards a++, because it wasn’t committed }

 }